MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-methods.md

 - Custom methods are specialized methods for your application to bind the objects, such as tables, pages, and code units, together to form a unified whole.
 You can create special methods for use anywhere in the database.

 > [!TIP]
 > If you already know the name of, for example, a data type, method, property, or trigger, use the **Filter by title** field in the upper left corner, above the table of contents to find the topic faster.
+Otherwise, you can scan the table of contents to find it.

 ## Declaring methods